ChingHuanChiu/collie/docs/_build/html/_sources/core_concepts.rst.txt

 Next Steps
 ----------

-- Explore the :doc:`api/core` for detailed API reference
 - See :doc:`mlflow_integration` for MLflow usage patterns
-- Check out example pipelines in the ``examples/`` directory
+- See :doc:`data_passing` for advanced data passing techniques